Johnny Edwards (baseball): Career statistics

 In a 14-year major league career, Edwards played in 1,470 games, producing 1,106 hits in 4,577 at bats for a .242 batting average along with 81 home runs, 524 runs batted in, and a .311 on-base percentage.
 He was named to three consecutive National League (NL) All-Star teams, in 1963, 1964, and 1965.
 He ranked 102nd in MLB history in intentional walks, as of July 2025.

 A solid defensive player, he had a career fielding percentage of .992 which was 4 points above the league average, helping him earn the NL Gold Glove Award for catchers in 1963 and 1964.
 He led NL catchers in fielding percentage four times, in 1963, 1969, 1970, and 1971.
 He also led the league four times in assists and three times in putouts.
 In 1969, Edwards set single-season records for catchers with 1,135 putouts and 1,221 total chances.
 That season, Astros pitchers set a major league record for strikeouts, which lasted until 1996.
 Edwards' putout record was passed in 2019, and both season-season records were set by J.T.
 Realmuto in 2023.

 Richard Kendall of the Society for American Baseball Research devised a study that ranked Edwards as the second most dominating fielding catcher in major league history.
 He caught 109 shutouts during his career, ranking him 22nd all-time among major league catchers, as of 2010.

 Personal life

 Edwards earned a degree in engineering from Ohio State.
-During his offseasons while with the Reds, he worked as an research engineer for General Electric's nuclear meaterials operation.
+During his offseasons while with the Reds, he worked as a research engineer for General Electric's nuclear meaterials operation.
 His family relocated to Houston after he was traded to the Astros.
 After retiring from baseball, he worked in Houston for Cameron Ironworks then CTC International, which later merged with Baker Hughes.
 Edwards retired in 2002.
 He is married and has two children.

 Edwards was inducted into the Ohio State Varsity O Hall of Fame in September 2008.